rosshudgins/rosshudginsdotdev/content/posts/2020-04-29-thoughts-on-omscs-halfway-through.md

 ### Machine Learning for Trading

+Reviews for [this course](https://www.omscs.gatech.edu/cs-7646-machine-learning-trading) were mostly positive and multiple people recommended it as an easier intro to Machine Learning concepts compared to the full [Machine Learning course](https://www.omscs.gatech.edu/cs-7641-machine-learning).
+From my experience, I really enjoyed the course and agree with these reviews.

+The finance and stock trading information in this course was very enlightening to me.
+Going into this course I had a really shallow understanding of how the stock market worked and figured It was great to learn actual technical details about the stock market explained clearly and simply.

  great intro to ML - code + reports really helped concepts sink in

 ### Data and Visual Analytics